unicode-org/cldr/ldml/tr35-dates.md

 The conversion from local time into UTC depends on the particular time zone rules, which will vary by location.
 The standard data used for converting local time (sometimes called _wall time_) to UTC and back is the _TZ Data_ [[Olson](tr35.md#Olson)], used by Linux, UNIX, Java, ICU, and others.
 The data includes rules for matching the laws for time changes in different countries.
 For example, for the US it is:

-> "During the period commencing at 2 o'clock antemeridian on the second Sunday of March of each year and ending at 2 o'clock antemeridian on the first Sunday of November of each year, the standard time of each zone established by sections 261 to 264 of this title, as modified by section 265 of this title, shall be advanced one hour..."
+> "During the period commencing at 2 o'clock antemeridian on the second Sunday of March of each year and ending at 2 o'clock antemeridian on the first Sunday of November of each year, the standard time of each zone established by sections 261 to 264 of this title, as modified by of this title, shall be advanced one hour..."
 (United States Law - 15 U.S.C. §6(IX)(260-7), as amended by Energy Policy Act of 2005).

 Each region that has a different time zone or daylight savings time rules, either now or at any time back to 1970, is given a unique internal ID, such as `Europe/Paris` .
 (Some IDs are also distinguished on the basis of differences before 1970.)
 As with currency codes, these are internal codes.
 A localized string associated with these is provided for users (such as in the Windows _Control Panels>Date/Time>Time Zone_).